Why is my retirement not growing?

 Another strategy is to explore alternative investment options.
 While traditional investment vehicles such as stocks and bonds can certainly play a role in growing your retirement savings, there may be other investment options that can provide accelerated growth.
 Real estate, for example, has the potential to generate both cash flow and appreciation over time.
 It’s important, however, to thoroughly research and understand the risks associated with any alternative investments.

-See also What is the 25 times rule for retirement?
+See also Which is the biggest expense for most retirees?

 Evaluating the performance of different retirement investment vehicles is also crucial.
 Not all retirement accounts are created equal, and it’s important to evaluate which accounts are most suitable for your goals.
 Traditional IRAs, Roth IRAs, and 401(k) plans all have their unique advantages and disadvantages.
 Understanding the features and benefits of each account can help you make informed decisions and maximize your retirement growth potential.